Infantile Spasms Awareness Week 2023

-Each year on December 1-7, a coalition of organizations (including CURE Epilepsy) recognize Infantile Spasms Awareness Week, a critical opportunity to raise awareness and educate the public about infantile spasms.
+Each year on December 1-7, a coalition of organizations (including CURE Epilepsy) recognize Infantile Spasms Awareness Week, a critical opportunity to raise awareness and educate the public about infantile spasms (IS).

-This year CURE Epilepsy has some new content to provide families with a better understanding of IS.
-See our new content as well as useful resources about IS below:
+Below we have provided some content to provide families with a better understanding of IS.

-- A new episode of Seizing Life® premiering November 30th features Monica Diaz-Greco, a mother whose daughter developed IS, responded well to the treatments, and developed other epilepsies as she moved from infant to toddler.
+- An episode featuring Monica Diaz-Greco, a mother whose daughter developed IS, responded well to the treatments, and developed other epilepsies as she moved from infant to toddler.

 - A recent CURE Epilepsy Discovery, featuring promising research from Dr. John Swann, a member of the CURE Epilepsy Infantile Spasms Initiative.